 A Convergent Model of Renewal: Remixing the Quaker Tradition in a Participatory Culture.
 Eugene: Pickwick (2015).

-The text is a slightly modified version of my doctoral dissertation from Fuller Theological Seminary (see below).
-Drawing on insights from philosophy, contextual theology and participatory culture (i.e. Fandom), the book deals with the revitalization of faith traditions and creates a model of renewal that seeks to hold together both tradition and innovation in ways that foster decentralized, participatory change.
-While using examples from the Quaker tradition it is my hope that this model can be used by people of any faith when thinking about how to reformulate their tradition in new contexts.
+A Convergent Model of Renewal: Remixing the Quaker Tradition in a Participatory Culture, draws on insights from philosophy, contextual theology and participatory culture (i.e. Fandom) to support the revitalization of faith traditions and movements.
+The Convergent Model of Renewal seeks to hold together both tradition and innovation in ways that foster decentralized, participatory change.
+While using examples from the Quaker tradition it is my hope that this model can be used by people of any faith when thinking about how to reformulate their tradition in new cultural contexts.

 Spirit Rising: Young Quaker Voices celebrates, critiques, questions, and reflects on the Quaker faith experience.
 Writing and visual art by teenage and young adult Quakers from around the world and across the theological and cultural spectrum of the Religious Society of Friends give readers a window on the spiritual riches and witness these Friends offer.
 The contributors in this volume challenge and inspire, as they witness to and celebrate Quakerism as it has been, as it is, and as it could yet be.
 The voices here come together in a symphony, cacophonous but also deeply resonant.
 Listen and you will hear that their Spirit – here called by many names – is undeniably rising.
 (Quaker Press of FGC 2010 356 PP. Paper)